MooersLab/pymolsnips/README.md

 It is fair to say that <em>VSC</em> is one of the most advanced text editors.

 The installation of <em>VSC</em> extensions is very painless and very fast.
-There is an extension marketplace that is accessible from the left column within the *VSC* GUI.
+There is an extension marketplace that is accessible from the left column within the <em>VSC</em> GUI.
 You can search the marketplace for extensions.
 Each extension has its own html file with information about the extension.
 This html file has install and uninstall buttons.